Maksim-Kvashnin/aptortellini.github.io/_posts/2021-08-21-killing-defender.md

 }
 ```
 #### Saving the symbolic link current state
 After getting SYSTEM we need to backup the current state of the symbolic link, so that we can programmatically restore it later.
-This is done through the GetSymbolicLinkTarget implemented in the GetSymbolicLinkTarget.cpp file.
-After resolving the address of the Nt functions (skipped in the following snippet) we define two key data structures: a UNICODE\_STRING and an OBJECT\_ATTRIBUTES.
-These two are initialized through RtlInitUnicodeString and InitializeObjectAttributes.
-The UNICODE\_STRING is initialized using the symLinkName variable, which is of type std::wstring and is one of the arguments passed to GetSymbolicLinkTarget by the main function.
-The first one is a structure the Windows kernel uses to work with unicode strings (duh!) and is necessary for initializing the second one, which in turn is used to open a handle to the NT symlink using NtOpenSymbolicLinkObject with GENERIC\_READ access.
-Before that though we define a HANDLE which will be filled by NtOpenSymbolicLinkObject itself and that we will assign to the corresponding RAII type (I have yet to implement a way of doing it directly without using a temporary disposable variable, I'm lazy).
+This is done through the `GetSymbolicLinkTarget` implemented in the `GetSymbolicLinkTarget.cpp` file.
+After resolving the address of the Nt functions (skipped in the following snippet) we define two key data structures: a `UNICODE_STRING` and an `OBJECT_ATTRIBUTES`.
+These two are initialized through the `RtlInitUnicodeString` and `InitializeObjectAttributes` APIs.
+The `UNICODE_STRING` is initialized using the `symLinkName` variable, which is of type `std::wstring` and is one of the arguments passed to `GetSymbolicLinkTarget` by the main function.
+The first one is a structure the Windows kernel uses to work with unicode strings (duh!) and is necessary for initializing the second one, which in turn is used to open a handle to the NT symlink using  the `NtOpenSymbolicLinkObject` native API with `GENERIC_READ` access.
+Before that though we define a `HANDLE` which will be filled by `NtOpenSymbolicLinkObject` itself and that we will assign to the corresponding RAII type (I have yet to implement a way of doing it directly without using a temporary disposable variable, I'm lazy).

-Done that we proceed to initialize a second UNICODE\_STRING which will be used to store the symlink target retrieved by NtQuerySymbolicLinkObject, which takes as arguments the RAII::Handle we initialized before, the second UNICODE\_STRING we just initialized and a nullptr as we don't care about the bytes read.
-Done that we return the buffer of the second UNICODE\_STRING and call it a day.
+Done that we proceed to initialize a second `UNICODE_STRING` which will be used to store the symlink target retrieved by  the `NtQuerySymbolicLinkObject` native API, which takes as arguments the `RAII::Handle` we initialized before, the second `UNICODE_STRING` we just initialized and a `nullptr` as we don't care about the number of bytes read.
+Done that we return the buffer of the second `UNICODE_STRING` and call it a day.
 ```C++
 UNICODE_STRING symlinkPath;
 RtlInitUnicodeString(&symlinkPath, symLinkName.c_str());